-Here Are Few Top Things To Do In Bratislava
+Here Are a Few Top Things To Do In Bratislava

-The church was built by Capuchin monks in 1717 and was built with simple decorations.
-The church was dedicated to St. Stephan –the first Hungarian king and is a part of a sacral complex with the Monastery of Capuchins.
+Capuchin monks built the church in 1717 with simple decorations.
+The church was dedicated to St. Stephan –the first Hungarian king and is part of a sacral complex with the Monastery of Capuchins.
 In front of the church, there stands the Marian column from the first half of the 18th century.

 Visit Bratislava Castle ( Hrad Castle )